Leveraging Science to Advance Community Priorities

-The Association of Science and Technology Centers (ASTC), in partnership with the American Meteorological Society (AMS) and the American Geophysical Union (AGU) Thriving Earth Exchange, is launching a collaborative opportunity for staff at ASTC-member museums in the United States to work with members of their community and local scientists to advance community priorities.
-These projects, which will involve partnerships between science centers and community members, will use science to advance community priorities and contribute to a growing movement toward engaged, community-driven science.
-With generous support from the Gordon and Betty Moore Foundation, ASTC is able to award each successful applicant a mini-grant of at least $5,000 and up to $10,000 to support the work of each project.
+The Association of Science and Technology Centers (ASTC), in partnership with the American Meteorological Society (AMS) and the American Geophysical Union’s (AGU) Thriving Earth Exchange, sponsors a collaborative opportunity for staff at ASTC-member museums in the United States to each work with a community and scientists to advance the community’s priorities.
+These projects are contributing to a growing movement toward engaged, community-driven science.

-- Collaborate with local community leaders to design meaningful projects that leverage science to produce a concrete impact
+- Collaborate with community leaders to design meaningful projects that leverage science to produce a concrete impact;

-- Recruit scientists with relevant expertise to join the projects
+- Recruit a volunteer scientist with relevant expertise to join the project; and

 - Lead a team of scientists and community members through launching a project, advancing community priorities, and sharing outcomes.